 At the time, Darwin noted how the land iguanas differed slightly in appearance from one island to the next.
-It was only later, however, that the land iguanas were separated into three distinct species of the genus Conolophus.
+It was only later, however, that they were separated into three distinct species of the genus Conolophus.

 The most common and widespread is Conolophus subcristatus, simply referred to as the Galapagos land iguana, which is found living in the dry lowlands of various islands, including Fernandina, Isabela, Santa Cruz, North Seymour and Baltra.

 Then there’s Conolophus pallidus, commonly known as the Santa Fe land iguana, which is found only on Santa Fe Island.
 It’s very similar to the Galapagos land iguana apart from its paler yellow coloration, longer and more tapered snout, and more pronounced dorsal spines.

 The third species is the rare and critically endangered pink land iguana (Conolophus marthae), found only around Wolf Volcano on Isabela Island.
 First discovered in 1986, it is notable for its strange pink coloration.
 Only around 200 pink land iguanas exist today.
 Its miniscule range, combined with predation from introduced feral cats and black rats, which feed on the iguana’s eggs and young, have made the future of the pink land iguana fragile indeed.

 Despite their differences, the three species have much in common.
 They are primarily herbivores, but sometimes feed on insects, centipedes and carrion.
 But their most important source of food is the prickly-pear cactus, which also provides up to 80% of their water intake – a vital supply on arid islands with little or no fresh water.